jeromeguillaume/kong-plugin-bedrock-api-consumer-auth/README.md

 # kong plugin: Do a token exchange with the Bedrock 'API Consumer Auth'
-The `bedrock-api-consumer-auth` Kong plugin does a token Exchange by calling the Bedrock 'API Consumer Auth'.
+The `bedrock-api-consumer-auth` Kong plugin does a token Exchange by calling the Bedrock API Consumer Auth'.
 It works for Kong EE and Konnect.

 ## How deploy the `bedrock-api-consumer-auth` Kong plugin in KIC (Kong Ingress Controller)
 1) Git clone this repository